etreynolds/capstone-1/proposal/PROPOSAL.md

 ## Overview

 <font size="4">**_Media Memoir_**</font> is an application that will allow users to register, login, keep a log of movies and tv shows they watch, see information about the movies and tv shows they watch, and view watch summaries and statistics.
-The [TMDB API](https://www.themoviedb.org/documentation/api) provides access to a wealth of information and data points on movies and tv shows that will be utilited.
+The [TMDB API](https://www.themoviedb.org/documentation/api) provides access to a wealth of information and data points on movies and tv shows that will be utilized.

 ## Goals